BRIEF HISTORY of the TURKISH ARMED FORCES

 Turkish Armed Forces (TAF) initiated a reorganization process towards the end of 1980s.
 Aside from contributing the Turkish national interests in peace time, TAF has been undertaking tasks against risk factors ranging from terror without borders to cyber-attacks and intercontinental ballistic missile threats in the defense of the country.
 Furthermore, as a prerequisite of strategic security concept beyond boundaries, TAF signs military training and cooperation agreements with other nations, provides military support, and cooperates with its neighbors and regional states in establishing confidence and security building measures as well as taking active part in international arms control regimes.

 TAF, with the aim of contributing to the world peace by providing regional and international security, has undertaken and still continues to take active roles in peace support operations in Somalia, Bosnia-Herzegovina, Kosovo, Afghanistan and Lebanon; and also conducts tasks in Somalia, Qatar and Albania within the bilateral relations.

-Today, the Turkish Army has gained the capacity of launching operations under all kinds of weather conditions with its cross-border operational capabilities in launching defense against terrorism, level of technology it has gained, superiority of knowledge and education, and with its reliance mainly on national war industry.
+Today, the Turkish Armed Forces has gained the capacity of launching operations under all kinds of weather conditions with its cross-border operational capabilities in launching defense against terrorism, level of technology it has gained, superiority of knowledge and education, and with its reliance mainly on national war industry.
 Moreover, TAF continues to strengthen its due place among the strongest armies of the world owing to its capacity of undertaking tasks with its extraordinary understanding of discipline and force under NATO flag in the most delicate corners of the world.